top of page

 Ultimate Spider-Man Season 2

-Either I've built up a tolerance or the show's incessant 4th wall breaking is less annoying now, at least until Deadpool shows up.
-Blade's Howling Commandos was great & I wish they spun-off this DnA style Guardians Of The Galaxy instead!
+Either I havee built up a tolerance or the show's incessant 4th wall breaking is less annoying now, at least until Deadpool shows up.
+Blade's Howling Commandos was a great idea and I wish they spun-off this DnA style Guardians Of The Galaxy instead!

 Premiere: Jan 21, 2013